rondlite/reaction-docs/website/versioned_docs/version-v1.7.0/payment-packages-authnet.md

 original_id: payment-packages-authnet
 ---

-Authorize.net Payment Platform integration for Reaction Commerce
+Authorize.net Payment Platform integration for DemandCluster

 Documentation is available at <https://developer.authorize.net/api/reference/index.html>

 ## Configuration

-Configuration can be performed by Administrators in the Reaction Dashboard.
+Configuration can be performed by Administrators in the Demandashboard.

 It can also be done in `private/settings/reaction.json` by adding (or updating) the following configuration details (remember to fill in the blanks):